Sand Play: Donald Ross Golf in Wilmington

 During the Civil War, nearby Fort Fisher protected the last Confederate supply line.
 Now a historic site, it features a visitors center, where a 16-foot battlefield map and exhibits detail the Union troops’ amphibious assault, a scope that went unmatched until D-Day.
 Afterward, follow the trail around the fort’s remains, where there are a restored gun emplacement, monuments and markers to explore.

 Farther down the road is Fort Fisher State Recreation Area.
-Its 6 miles of trail lead you across sandy beach and through salt marsh, both teaming with wildlife.
+Its 6 miles of trail lead you across sandy beach and through salt marsh, both teeming with wildlife.
 Learn more about it at nearby North Carolina Aquarium at Fort Fisher, where exhibits describe a trip down the Cape Fear River.